daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 4. Configure default route i.e. if a packet comes in does not match any route (0.0.0.0/0), it will automatically point to the IGW
 5. Associate subnet with route table

+## Egress-Only Internet Gateway

+Similar to an IGW but for IPv6-enabled applications.

 ## NAT (Network Address Translation) devices

-A NAT device can be used to enable instances in a private subnet to connect to the internet or AWS services, but this prevents the internet from initiating connections with the instances in a private subnet.
-Nonetheless, an **IGW is still required** for access to the internet.
+A NAT device can be used to enable instances in a private subnet (or private IP networks) to connect to the internet or AWS services, but this prevents the internet from initiating connections with the instances in a private subnet.
+NAT translates private IP addresses in an internal network to a public IP address before packets are sent to an external network.
+An **IGW is still required** for access to the internet.

 AWS provides two kinds of NAT devices: NAT gateway and NAT instance.
 NAT gateway is recommended as it is a managed service that provides better bandwidth and availability compared to NAT instances.
+A NAT instance is an EC2 instance that is converted into a NAT server.

 ## NAT gateway